uwspstar/Side-Projects/Nodejs-Projects/Blog-Step-by-Step/readme.md

 - client / browser side cookie
 - js with cookie
 - server side using cookie for login
+- cookie size is <= 5kb
+- not share with different domain
+- key / value;

 ### write session into redis